leejones/alfred-wifi-workflow/README.md

 ## Development

-Clone the repo.
+* clone the repo

-Make some edits.
+* make some edits

-Install the updated workflow into Alfred:
+* install the updated workflow into Alfred for testing:

 ```
 make clean